Abhisekgit1994/Pytorch-practice/NLP From Scratch/Machine Translation/Readme.md

-# Machine Translation using Seq-Seq LSTM
+# Machine Translation using transformers from French and Hindi to English